maxcraig112/Giffy-bot/README.md

 - return text in a gif
 - store last gif posted to server
 - create caption gifs
+- store all unique gifs sent
+    - Globally
+    - in each guild
+    - by each user
+- Tags all caption gifs according to the
+    - Nouns
+    - Adjectives
+    - Verbs
+- contained within their caption
+- Allows the searching of gifs through these tags

 Aims of the bot
 - Scraping caption gifs off tenor using API